V-Sekai/manuals/decisions/20221203-block-direct-pushes-to-main.md

 ## Negative Consequences <!-- compromising quality attribute, follow-up decisions required -->

-Developer merge friction.
+There are consequences of increased developer merging friction.

 ## Option graveyard:
 - Option: The status quo. <!-- List the proposed options no longer open for consideration. -->
-- Rejection Reason: We keep breaking the buikd. <!-- List the reasons for the rejection: (the bad traits) -->
+- Rejection Reason: We keep breaking the build. <!-- List the reasons for the rejection: (the bad traits) -->

 ## If this enhancement will not be used often, can it be worked around with a few lines of script?